GhostlyDark/EMG/README.md

 The build script `compile.sh` can be run with additional parameters:
 ```
-./compile.sh [threads] [electron]
+./compile.sh [threads]
 ```

-Limit the building process to one thread and grab Electron v22.3.27:
+Limit the building process to one thread:
 ```
-./compile.sh 1 v22.3.27
+./compile.sh 1
 ```